 Simulation results are as follows.

-Figure 14: Third-order intermodulation simulation results using the GCOMP6 AmplifierS2D behavioral model
+Figure 14: Third-order intermodulation simulation results using the GCOMP6 AmplifierS2D behavioral model.

-Using Markers 1 and 2 we may calculate the output IP3 at an input power of -3 dBm to obtain IP3[Pin=-3dBm] =Pout[m1] + (Pout[m1]-Pim3[m2])/2 = +36.14 dBm.
-Repeating this at an input power of -13 dBm yields IP3[Pin=-13dBm] = +37.27 dBm, which agrees with the +37.32 dBm used in the GCOMP6 model and illustrates the effect of increasing input power on IP3.
+Using Markers 17 and 18 we may calculate the output IP3 at an input power of -3 dBm to obtain IP3[Pin=-3dBm] =Pout[m1] + (Pout[m1]-Pim3[m2])/2 = +32.5 dBm.
+Repeating this at an input power of -13 dBm yields IP3[Pin=-13dBm] = + 35.0 dBm, which agrees with the +35.42 (revised) dBm used in the GCOMP6 model and illustrates the effect of increasing input power on IP3.
+Model results should be compared to measured and adjustments, if necessary, should be applied to the GCOMP6 data entries.

 Bottom Line